iSev7n/Desktop4kids-OS/README.md

 ## ✨ About

-**Desktop4Kids OS** is an Electron-based desktop simulation designed to give children a safe and engaging computer experience.
-It mimics a familiar OS with a desktop, icons, windows, and apps — but runs entirely in a **sandboxed, local environment**.
+**Desktop4Kids OS** is an Electron-based desktop simulation designed to give children a safe, fun, and educational computer experience.
+It mimics a real operating system with a beautiful desktop, interactive icons, resizable windows, and kid-friendly apps — all running in a **fully sandboxed, offline-first environment**.

 **Why parents & educators love it**

-- 🛡️ **Safe by design** – everything stays local, no hidden network surprises.
+- **Safe by design** – 100% local, no internet required, no data collection.
-- 🎯 **Focused** – curated apps and a simple UI that keeps kids on task.
+- **Focused & child-centric** – Curated apps with intuitive UI and built-in learning tools.
-- 🧩 **Extensible** – a solid foundation that you can build apps on.
+- **Extensible & open** – Built for developers and educators to add custom apps and content.

 ---